lcreteig/thesis/_book/05-AB_sEBR.md

 | @London2015 | 34  | .58                     | test and retest one week apart; almost same task as present study                     |

 Table: (\#tab:AB-reliability) Previous reports on the reliability of AB magnitude.
 Note that these all used interclass (Pearson) correlations.

+\endgroup

+The moderate reliability for AB magnitude limits the correlation that can be obtained between AB magnitude and sEBR.
+The AB phenomenon might suffer from the "individual differences paradox" [@Hedge2018]: precisely because it is robust at the group level (almost everyone has an AB), it might not exhibit sufficient between-subject variability to be reliable.
+On the other hand, the AB seems to have a larger range of individual differences than other tasks [@Willems2016], and even a moderate reliability should provide "enough room" to detect correlations between sEBR and AB magnitude in a plausible range.

 ### No significant relationships between sEBR and baseline AB magnitude